Moldova

 Issues to be addressed

-In February 2022, Russian forces launched a military invasion of Ukraine, causing over 500,000 refugees to flee to Moldova.
-Most of them have passed through Moldova and taken refuge in other countries.
-But there are many refugees who stay in Moldova for economic and other reasons.
-Most refugees are women and children, as in principle men are prohibited from leaving Ukraine.
-The large influx of refugees is a burden for Moldova, which is economically poor compared to other European countries and has a small population.
+In February 2022, Russian forces launched a military invasion of Ukraine, prompting over 500,000 refugees to flee to Moldova.
+While the majority have since moved on to seek refuge in other countries, many have remained in Moldova due to economic and other reasons.
+Most of the refugees are women and children, as in principle men are prohibited from leaving Ukraine.
+The large influx has placed a significant burden on Moldova, a country with a small population and a comparatively weaker economy than other European nations.

 Activities